vaughankraska/social_data_mining/src/labs/warm_up/datasheet_text_image.md

 No.

 __Are there tasks for which the dataset should not be used?__ If so, please provide a description.
-Training LLMs and identifying individuals.
+Training LLMs and identifying individuals or anything outside the Mining of Social Data course.

 __Any other comments?__